-Same thing is true.
 I think there's a lot of outrage and work going on on anti-human trafficking.
-We just had an anti-human trafficking group, Polaris, join our coalition because law enforcement would shut down a massage parlor - illicit massage parlor in one part of the neighborhood, and then another one would pop up.
+We just had an anti-human trafficking group, Polaris, join our coalition because law enforcement would shut down an illicit massage parlor in one part of the neighborhood, and then another one would pop up.
 Same owners, different location, and the cops are playing whack-a-mole.
 So I do think that the crimes that they facilitate are the kinds of things that actually are eliciting the outrage.
 They just don't know that what's behind it and what makes it all possible is the topic we're talking about today.